Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 3. Update or delete the found item inside the `eventSearchSuccessCallback()` event handler.

    In this example, the description parameter of the first event is changed and the event is updated in the calendar using the `update()` method.
-The second event is deleted using the `remove()` method.
+The second event is deleted using the `remove()` method:

    ```
    /* Define the event success callback */